frankkode/big-day-photo/README.md

    ![alt text](public/env.png)

-3. go to src--> pages --> index.js and add your cloudinary name and upload preset name like this:
+3. go to src--> components -->ClCamera --> index.js and add your cloudinary name and upload preset name like this:

    ![alt text](public/code.png)